kinit-sk/IMGTB/README.md

 Namely, currently we are able to visualize:
 - Multiple metrics (Accuracy, Precision, Recall, F1 score) evaluated on the test data partition
 - F1 score for multiple different text length groups
+- Per-method (per-dataset) running time, running time over multiple datasets
+- Prediction probability histogram
+- Prediction probability error histogram (how often and by how much is the prediction off)

 ## **Supported Methods**
 Currently, we support the following methods.
 To add a new method you can see the documentation below: